SIGMOD 2019 Programming Contest - Parallel Radix Sort

 This post intends to make a note of how Zhaoxing and I competed in the programming contest of ACM SIGMOD conference 2019, which is one of the top and premium venues for database-related publications.
 The contest is first hosted at SIGMOD 2009 and is made annual afterwards.
-We made the finalist list of this year and won a prize award to do a presentation at Amsterdam about our results.
+We made the finalist list of this year and won a prize award to present our design and implementation of Leyenda at Amsterdam.
 The following will be a brief break-down and summary.

 The topic of this year’s programming contest is sorting.
 Contestants are asked to sort 10/20/60 GB of file on the testbed machine.
 Initially it was something like 10/20/40/100 but sorting 100 Gb of file on the testbed takes too long for any team to push a last-minute change so they decided to increase the third large dataset to 60 with skewed data and eliminate the forth one.
 For the testbed, there are roughly 30 Gb of memory and 20 cores with 40 hyperthreads.
 Seems normal, right?
 The thing we weren’t told is that the devil is in the detail as all memory actually resides on NUMA node 0, which means threads on other nodes will have a longer access latency to memory and becomes our own kind of Achilles’ Heel when every millisecond counts.